 Follow the map provided at the Visitor Center to drive to a must-see site for all ages, Cold Harbor.
 This drive also takes you past two other sites in the park, Chickahominy Bluff and Beaver Dam Creek, which has a pleasant walking trail over the creek with interpretive signs.
 This is not an essential stop but can be a nice place to let kids run off some of their energy!

-The Cold Harbor Visitor Center is small but contains great information the battles that raged all around this area in 1864.
+The Cold Harbor Visitor Center is small but contains great information about the battles that raged all around this area in 1864.
 There is an electric map program that explains the battles and a small gift shop.
 The rangers here can provide the military information on the battles, along with some very personal, human stories.
 There are cannons to explore outside the Visitor Center and a one mile walking trail that is great for little ones to explore.
 Be sure to bring your bug spray!
 There is also a 1.25 mile driving tour road that allows you to see the fortifications up close.
 This road is also great for biking!

 After leaving the Visitor Center area, be sure to turn left to see the Garthright House, which is just a few hundred yards away.